JiFish/Storyteller/README.md

 ## Usage Tips and Hints
 - Remember, you have to enforce the rules!
 - `!help` to see some basic commands.
-Or see commands.md or commands.html for the full list
+Help will be customised depending on the ruleset.
+- If a book adds complications to the normal `!fight` rules.
+Check `!help` to see if there is parameter or alternate command that can help you.
+The Fighting Fantasy rulesets has several alternate fight rules programmed.
+Most others allow you to stop fights after a given number of rounds.
 - If the book asks you to do something there isn't a command for, you can always roll dice with `!roll` and apply any effects manually.
-- `!use` doesn't do anything on it's own.
-You must still apply the item's effects manually. e.g. `!use Potion of Skill;!skill 99`
-- If a book asks you to do something after a certain number of rounds in a fight, you can make the fight end early by putting the number of rounds end the end of the command. e.g. To stop after 3 rounds: `!fight Squirrel 5 5 3`

 ## Technical Information
 **Do you accept bug reports?**